DexterHuang/Arclight-City/update-log.md

 -  Some optimizations on rendering
 -  Minor bug fixes
 -  Added account page, accounts can now be deleted permanently leaving no private info or any backup at all.
--  You can now finish AFK task immediately even after started
+-  You can now finish the AFK task immediately even after you have started
--  Now when you click on other player's mercenary you will directly go to the mercenary details page instead of opening up a popup
+-  Now when you click on another player's mercenary you will directly go to the mercenary details page instead of opening up a popup
--  Auto Gather can now be exchanged from shop
+-  Auto Gather can now be exchanged from the shop

 ### 0.0.63